dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 1. Free anti-aliasing on text with a Canvas Scaler on a Worldspace Canvas
 1. Fading when changing positions (to avoid VR Sickness nausea)
 1. Optimizing for VR applications

+VR

+Unity Analytics -- data from games
+- heat maps from VR

 <!-- ******************************* -->